scorpia-dev/earthquake-app/README.md

 # earthquake-app

-This is a "Earthquake finder" RESTful Web Service with Using Java 8 and Spring Boot.
+This is a "Earthquake finder" RESTful Web Service using Java 8 and Spring Boot.

 [USGS Earthquake Hazards Program](https://earthquake.usgs.gov/aboutus/) is an organization that analyze earthquake threats around the world.
 They expose REST API outlining details of recent earthquakes happening around the world - location, magnitude, etc.